Skin Cancer

 Board Certified Dermatologist located in Murray Hill/Midtown East, New York, NY

 An estimated one million Americans are diagnosed with skin cancer each year, making it the most common form of cancer by far.
 The disease, which affects one in five people at some point in their lives, can develop on all skin types.
-Fortunately, with regular screenings, most cancers are early.
+Fortunately, with regular screenings, most cancers are caught early.
 Board-certified dermatologist Roy Seidenberg, MD provides comprehensive skin cancer screenings, diagnosis, and treatment options at his top-tier practice in Manhattan, New York City.
 Call or click to request an appointment for a skin cancer screening.

 Skin Cancer Q & A